mattpovey/TotalRec/README.md

 - Reference (either a `data:audio/...` URL or a remote URL)

 If any row is partially filled, transcription with OpenAI will be disabled until the row is completed or cleared.

+This is useful if transcribing known speakers repeatedly but in general the Suggest Names functionality works well enough for this purpose if names are mentioned in the transcript (i.e. when people introduce themselves)

 ### Name Suggestions Provider
 Controls where speaker name suggestions come from (can be disabled).